Dropbox is saying I've used all my space

 2. Click My Storage on the left side, hit Add Cloud to choose Dropbox, and click the Add button.
 Then, you should authorize CBackup to access your cloud drive accounts.
 And you could add another cloud.

 3. Go to the Sync Tasks tab to click the New Task button.

-4. Customize the Task Name, click Add Source to select Dropbox.
+4. Customize the Task Name, and click Add Source to select Dropbox.
 And hit Add Destination to click Single Cloud to choose Google Drive.

 5. Press Start Sync to sync Dropbox files to Google Drive.

 Now, you can delete all Dropbox files and folders to free up space on Dropbox, and the files on Google Drive will not be influenced.
 You can also migrate Dropbox to OneDrive with ease if you want to.